 “Well, I don’t like my staff standing around with their collective thumbs up their asses.
 Something’s going on and I want answers.
 Pronto!”
 Everyone scrambled to their stations and managed to look industrious although no one knew exactly what to do.

 “We must find a way to slow down the craft.
 Once it leaves the soupy jersa surrounding the black hole it might fly apart slinging around at nearly the speed of light.
 Helmsleiter, can you use the tractor beam to retard their speed?”

 “Then do so.”

 “Captain.
 The ship is definitely caught in a gravity wave from above.
 But the wave is coherent, not natural.
-It’s as if we’re caught in a tractor beam.”
-Karen Jordan came up with a theory that seemed hardly plausible.
+It’s as if we’re caught in a tractor beam,” Jordan said, coming up with a theory that seemed hardly plausible.